w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

     that require it under control of the user. *Used in all Identity Use Cases (see References below).*
 ###Issuer Requirements
-19. An issuer of a pseudonym shall create a unique pseudonym based on the user’s input (the human readable form).
+19. An issuer of a pseudonym shall create a unique pseudonym based on the user’s input (the human readable form).<sup>[2](GGIE.Identity.UC.Requirements.md#2)<sup>

-20. An issuer of a pseudonym shall maintain anonymity for the user except as specified by the user and any legal/regulatory requirements.
+20. An issuer of a pseudonym shall maintain anonymity for the user except as specified by the user and any legal/regulatory requirements.<sup>[2](GGIE.Identity.UC.Requirements.md#2)<sup>
 21. A pseudonym that has been issued by a 3rd party issuer should include a means to identify the issuer.
 The purpose is to enable a service presented with the pseudonym to verify it is valid in cases where e.g. the service needs to authenticate the user of the pseudonym without requiring PII from the user.
-One method for this might be the user presents his pseudonym to a service reqeuesting a resource.
+One method for this might be the user presents his pseudonym to a service requesting a resource.
 The service discovers the issuer and sends a request via the user to the issuer to verify the user of the pseudonym which is relayed via the user to the service.
 ###User Requirements
 22. Users should only be required to understand the higher level goals of online anonymity and the use of unique identities (pseudonyms).
-    They should not be required to understand the underlying mechanisms and settings required to achieve them.
+    They should not be required to understand the underlying mechanisms and settings required to achieve them.<sup>[1](GGIE.Identity.UC.Requirements.md#1)</sup>
 23. In situations where achieving these goals crosses device and/or application boundaries standards may be required to allow the user to propagate their choices across the boundaries without having to coordinate individual settings at each point.
 For example, a setting